-It must have taken considerable gullibility or intellectual dishonesty for anyone to have taken Mohammed bin Salman for a reformer of anything more than his fiefdom’s image, though there seems to be not a few such characters around, including the inevitable Thomas Friedman, New York Times’ Middle East Expert, who contrives to see a “significant reform process” and even a Saudi “Arab Spring”; and a notable slim customer called Emmanuel Macron who defended his Altitude bin Salman last April while securing deals for French companies worth $18 billion.
+It must have taken considerable depth of perception for anyone to discern Mohammed bin Salman’s passion for reform of more than his fiefdom’s image, though there seems to be not a few such sharp characters around, including the inevitable Thomas Friedman, New York Times’ Middle East Expert, who observes a “significant reform process” and even a Saudi “Arab Spring”; and a notable slim customer called Emmanuel Macron who defended his Altitude bin Salman last April while securing deals for French companies worth $18 billion.
 It has to be admitted they have something of a point as bin Salman has been taking progressive strides towards the 22nd century, in permitting the building of cinemas and in allowing women to drive (while understandably imprisoning miscreant women’s rights activists who made the mistake of demanding the privilege before he pioneered it).

 A footnote to the really important matters has been the slaughter of Yemeni civilians by our Saudi friends which has taken three years to get serious media attention, now after reports by the UN, Human Rights Watch and Amnesty International on what Amnesty called the “forgotten war”.
-For the western media these have been insignificant deaths.
+For the western media these have been insignificant deaths crossing no moral line.
 Thousands of Yemeni civilians have been killed in indiscriminate bombing and their lives threatened by famine resulting from the war and the bombing of food supplies by Saudi forces in a coalition of nine countries, backed and actively assisted by the US and UK.
 Obama authorized 37 drone attacks on Yemenis in 2016.
 Taking a leaf out of his predecessor’s book Trump had added 105 more by October 2017.

 This kind of mental fog can hide anything and certainly has been successful in helping to hide US war crimes.
 What the eye doesn’t see can’t be a problem.
 It has also helped to hide US government intentions in Yemen from the media (not difficult), from nearly everyone else, and (only slightly more difficult) from itself…unless we take the one consistent strand in all this: the continuing sale of arms to Saudi Arabia.
 If Saudi Arabia’s war against the Houthis was likely to strengthen the (small) Iranian presence there, that might prolong the war and make the Saudis more persistent thus making their acceptance of the $115 billion arms deal offer more likely.